emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-bridge-frontend.md

 </center>

-> - Make sure the network selection option is set to Axion-Ethereum.
+> - Make sure the network selection option is set to Fermi-Ethereum.

 <center>